Vunnupyx/clight/client/material-theme/docs/chips.md

 Caution!
 The standard Angular Material Chips are only selectable by focusing the chip and the hitting SPACE.
-As a workaroud the following code snippets will enable the chip to be selectable through a click only:
+As a workaround the following code snippets will enable the chip to be selectable through a click only:

 ``` html
 <mat-chip